Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Allows direct invocation of a routine in a device driver.
 This function works in MSX-DOS 1 mode.

-Routines for any driver type (MSX-DOS, device-based and drive-based) can be invoked with this function, however it is intended primarily for device-based drivers, in order to enumerate devices (DEV_INFO and LUN_INFO) and directly access the device absolute sectors (DEV_RW routine), for example to develop device partitioning tools.
-The available routines for device drivers are enumerated and described in detail in the _[Nextor 3.0 Driver Development Guide](Nextor%202.1%20Driver%20Development%20Guide.md)_ document.
+Routines for any driver type (MSX-DOS ans Nextor) can be invoked with this function, however it is intended primarily for Nextor drivers, in order to enumerate devices and to directly access the device absolute sectors, for example to develop device partitioning tools.
+The available routines for device drivers are enumerated and described in detail in the _[Nextor 3.0 Driver Development Guide](Nextor%203.0%20Driver%20Development%20Guide.md)_ document.

 The input value of registers AF, BC, DE and HL for the routine must be provided in an 8 byte buffer pointed by HL.
 The order of the register values in the buffer is as follows: F, A, C, B, E, D, L, H. The output values of these registers, on the other hand, are returned directly in the registers themselves; except the output value of AF which is returned in IX.

 Some routines accept data from, or write data to, memory buffers supplied by the user.
 There are two limitations for exchanging data with the driver routines in this way: first, the buffer must be in the primary mapper slot; and second, the buffer may not be partially or totally in page-1.
 These limitations do not apply for the 8 byte register buffer (remember however that when invoking Nextor function calls via the F37Dh hook, no parameters can be passed in page-1).
 The register buffer is only used before effectively executing the driver routine, therefore there is no problem if it overlaps with any buffer used by the routine to return data.

 An .IDRVR error will be returned by this function call if a non-existing driver is supplied in A and B. Use the Nextor function _GDRVR to discover the location of the existing drivers.

+Note that bits 6-4 of the driver slot number passed in A must be set to `001`, so that the value has the form `x001sspp` (where `x` is the extended slot flag, `ss` is the secondary slot number, and `pp` is the primary slot number).
+If these bits hold any other value, the function returns an "Invalid driver" error.
+This check is a safeguard against using Nextor 2-aware tools unchanged under Nextor 3.
+The driver structure, and therefore the set of routines that a driver exposes, is different in Nextor 2 and Nextor 3; so a tool written for Nextor 2 that called `_CDRVR` on a Nextor 3 driver as if it were a Nextor 2 driver would misbehave, most likely crashing.
+Such tools must be adapted to the new driver structure before they can be used with Nextor 3.

 ### 3.12.
 Map a drive letter to a driver and device (_MAPDRV, 7Ch)